Why Coaching?

 A good coach listens to your goals, helps you plan the route to get to your destination, and keeps you motivated along the way.
 A coach should know and understand something not only about where you are headed, but why you want to get there.
 They should have strategies that help direct you.
 Coaches offer information, encouragement and accountability (someone beyond yourself who is interested in your progress and will check on you).
 One of the most important things a coach does is believe in you.
 You should know that a coach is first and foremost, on your side.

-- The best coaches BELIEVE you can achieve your goals, even if you aren’t sure you can;
+- The best coaches believe in you–that you can achieve your goals, even if you aren’t sure you can;

-- The best coaches understand how to coach you through challenges and setbacks;
+- The best coaches understand how to support you and coach you through challenges and setbacks;

 - The best coaches help you set achievable goals that build your confidence over time;